Every year on Google’s birthday (27th September 1998) I add a new SEO tip to this post to help celebrate the search engine giants birthday.

 9. Claim your free Google listing

 It’s free, so why wouldn’t you claim it!
-Google business and maps listing’s shows on the search result pages and there’s actually a lot of fun things you can do with your Google My Business listing to gain extra attention on the search result pages.
+Google business and maps listing’s shows on the search result pages and there’s actually a lot of fun things you can do with your Google Business Profile to gain extra attention on the search result pages.

 And if you’re not sure where to start, simply follow these steps to get your business on Google today.

 10. Do a site: search for your website